 COBRA is a continuation of coverage in which your ADOA benefits will start the day after your active benefits end.
 To continue your coverage, you must elect COBRA.
 Your coverage does not automatically roll over.

-- Packet: Your COBRA packet and enrollment form are mailed to you 14 business days after your agency/university enters your termination information into the system.
+- Packet: Your COBRA packet and enrollment form are mailed to you 14 business days after your agency/university enters your termination information into our system.
 You cannot receive a form before this time.

 - Enrollment: You have 60 days to enroll after you receive the packet.

 - Coverage: Does not begin until the first payment is received.